-On December 25, 2004 and December 27, 2003, we estimate that backlog orders associated with the site-built construction business approximated \$69.2 million and \$76.8 million, respectively.
-We expect that these orders will be filled within the current fiscal year.
+On December 31, 2005 and December 25, 2004, we estimate that backlog orders associated with the site-built construction business approximated \$92.4 million and \$69.2 million, respectively.
+With respect to the former, we expect that these orders will be primarily filled within the current fiscal year.